ngriffiths21/measles-dashboard/src/index.md

 </div>

 Once an outbreak develops, it can be exceptionally difficult to control.
 It is particularly challenging if the local community remains hesitant to get vaccinated.
-Raising the local vaccination rate is the most important tool to reduce the scale of an ongoing outbreak, and should be attempted as quickly as possible.
+Helping raise the local vaccination rate is the most important tool to reduce the scale of an ongoing outbreak, and should be attempted as quickly as possible.
 Contact tracing and post-exposure vaccination are also important.

 ## Understanding and preparing for local exposures